Softpanorama

 1. Probe the hardware for devices and load the appropriate device drivers.

-5. Select GUI (Gnome of KDE).
-Gnome will be used in lectures.
+6. Select GUI (Gnome of KDE).
+Gnome typically is used with SLES.

 1. If static IP, you will be asked to enter the IP address, subnet mask, default gateway, and DNS servers to use.